RLE-Foundation/rllte/docs/tutorials/mt/pre-training.md

 ## Fine-tuning
 Once the pre-training is finished, you can find the model parameters in the `pretrained` subfolder of the working directory.
-To load the parameters, just turn off the pre-training mode and write the `train.py` like
+To load the parameters, just turn off the pre-training mode and load the parameters with `.load()` function:

 ```py title="train.py"
 from rllte.agent import PPO